Anthrax vaccine adsorbed: The IOM review (2000–2004)

-Injunctions and FDA re-reviews (2004-2006)
+Injunctions and FDA re-reviews (2004–2006)

-Despite the positive IOM assessment, mandatory vaccinations of military personnel were halted due to an injunction which was put into place on October 27, 2004.
-The injunction cast questions about numerous substantive challenges regarding the anthrax vaccine in footnote #10, yet the procedural findings centered on FDA procedural issues, stating that additional public comment should have been sought before the FDA issued its Final Rule declaring the vaccine safe and effective on 30 December 2003.
-The FDA's incomplete rulemaking from 1985 effectively rendered the anthrax vaccine program illegal.
-The basis was the never finalized FDA Proposed Rule.
-In that rulemaking the FDA published, but never finalized, a licensing rule for the anthrax vaccine in the Federal Register, which included an expert review panel's findings.
+Despite the positive IOM assessment, mandatory vaccinations of military personnel were halted due to an injunction ordered by a judge for the U.S. District Court for the District of Columbia due to a 2003 lawsuit brought against Donald Rumsfeld, et al. in that court.
+The injunction became effective on 27 October 2004.
+The injunction cast questions about numerous substantive challenges regarding the anthrax vaccine in footnote #10, yet the procedural findings centered on FDA procedural issues, stating that additional public comment should have been sought before the FDA issued its Final Rule declaring the vaccine safe and effective on 30 December 2003, which came "suspiciously" (as the District Court judge stated) only weeks after filing of the suit.

+The court found that FDA's incomplete rulemaking from 1985 rendered the anthrax vaccine program illegal.
+The basis of the suit was the never finalized FDA Proposed Rule.
+In that rulemaking the FDA published, but never finalized (until mere weeks into the 2003 suit), a licensing rule for the anthrax vaccine in the Federal Register, which included an expert review panel's findings.
 Those findings included the fact that the "Anthrax vaccine efficacy against inhalation anthrax is not well documented," and that "No meaningful assessment of its value against inhalation anthrax is possible due to its low incidence," and that "The vaccine manufactured by the Michigan Department of Public Health has not been employed in a controlled field trial."

-On December 15, 2005, the FDA re-issued a Final Rule & Order on the license status of the anthrax vaccine.
+On 15 December 2005, the FDA re-issued a Final Rule & Order on the license status of the anthrax vaccine.
 After reviewing the extensive scientific evidence and carefully considering comments from the public, the FDA again determined that the vaccine is appropriately licensed for the prevention of anthrax, regardless of the route of exposure.
-Also in 2005, the George W. Bush administration established a policy to ensure that the Strategic National Stockpile retains a current unexpired inventory of 60 million doses of AVA.
+Also in 2005, the George W. Bush administration established a policy to ensure that the Strategic National Stockpile retains a current unexpired inventory of 60 million doses of anthrax vaccine adsorbed.
 (The US GAO reports that 4 million doses of the inventory will expire every year, requiring vaccine destruction services.)
 These would be used for pre- or post-exposure vaccination — of emergency first responders (police, firefighters), federal responders, medical practitioners, and private citizens — in the event of a bioterrorist anthrax attack.